Nagapavankumarkongitala/Sales_overview_Dashboard/README.md

 .
 These DAX formulas are essential for providing detailed and accurate insights into sales performance, profit trends, and quantity growth over time.
 They enable year-over-year comparisons and help identify areas of improvement or success.
 ```

-Feel free to use this markdown text for your documentation or presentation!